NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown

 [Physical security]({% link _knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown %})

 ## Maintenance
-For resources classified as important or vital, a maintenance agreement with a guaranteed intervention or replacement period should be signed, compatible with the resource availability requirements.
-(SMEs: see [Invalid or non-existent licence]({% link _knowhow/bestpractices/SecurityMeasures4SME-LegalAspects.markdown %}#invalid-or-non-existent-licence) and [Administration impossible]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Software.markdown %}#unavailability-of-administrators)).
-Maintenance is an important criterion in optimising the [availability]({% link _knowhow/glossary/Availability.markdown %}) of [resources]({% link _knowhow/glossary/Assets.markdown %})
+For resources classified as important or vital, a maintenance agreement with a guaranteed intervention or replacement period should be signed, compatible with the resource availability requirements (SMEs: see [Invalid or non-existent licence]({% link _knowhow/bestpractices/SecurityMeasures4SME-LegalAspects.markdown %}#invalid-or-non-existent-licence) and [Administration impossible]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Software.markdown %}#unavailability-of-administrators)).
+Maintenance is an important criterion in optimising the [availability]({% link _knowhow/glossary/Availability.markdown %}) of [resources]({% link _knowhow/glossary/Assets.markdown %}).

 When a piece of equipment leaves “the organisation” for maintenance, or when it is discarded, it should not contain confidential data.
-If it does contain confidential data, a specific procedure should be decided upon (processing in-house, someone goes with the equipment, destruction of the hardware, etc.) based on the sensitivity of the data in question.
-(SMEs: see [Hardware damaged during transport]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#hardware-damaged-during-transport) and [Device recovery]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#device-recovery))
+If it does contain confidential data, a specific procedure should be decided upon (processing in-house, someone goes with the equipment, destruction of the hardware, etc.) based on the sensitivity of the data in question (SMEs: see [Hardware damaged during transport]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#hardware-damaged-during-transport) and [Device recovery]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#device-recovery)).

 See also: [SOS – handover to repairs]({% link _knowhow/sos/SOS-HandoverToRepairs.markdown %})